Leslye Headland: 2019–present: Television expansion

 On April 22, 2020, it was unofficially announced through Variety that Headland would be the showrunner and writer for an upcoming Star Wars series on the Disney+ streaming service.
 The series would be female-centric and would take place in a different part of the Star Wars timeline than other projects in the franchise.
-On May 4, 2020 (Star Wars Day), it was officially announced that Headland will write, executive produce, and serve as showrunner for her own Star Wars series for Disney+, entitled The Acolyte, which takes place during the final days of the High Republic.
-It was revealed in an May 2024 The New York Times interview with Headland that the show cost $180 million (for eight episodes) and took four years to make, with the interviewer, New York Times reporter Brooks Barnes, suggesting the series would attempt to please fans of the original Star Wars and tell an "entirely new story...that showcases women and people of color."
+On May 4, 2020 (Star Wars Day), it was officially announced that Headland would write, executive produce, and serve as showrunner for her own Star Wars series for Disney+, entitled The Acolyte, which takes place during the final days of the High Republic.
+It was revealed in a May 2024 The New York Times interview with Headland that the show cost $180 million (for eight episodes) and took four years to make, with the interviewer, New York Times reporter Brooks Barnes, suggesting the series would attempt to please fans of the original Star Wars and tell an "entirely new story...that showcases women and people of color."
 Some reviewers called the budget "staggering", "shocking", and "hefty" and compared it to the reported budgets of Game of Thrones, The Mandalorian, Secret Invasion, Citadel, The Lord of the Rings: The Rings of Power, and other series.

 On Rotten Tomatoes, the series has an average approval rating of 78% based 246 critics' reviews, and 19% based on 25,000 audience ratings.
 The Acolyte premiere was reportedly the second biggest for Disney+ in 2024 with 2.94 million views for its first episode in its first two days.
 The Hollywood Reporter, Coming Soon, The Mary Sue, The Independent, CBR, and The Root reported that the series was "panned" by audiences through review bombing the series on public review sites like Rotten Tomatoes, Metacritic, and IMDb, with some critics saying that those who review-bombed the series were "annoying" and racist.
 Others, such as Angela Watercutter of Wired, claimed that no review bombing was going on, but that people were only "expressing displeasure" for the series through audience scores.
 The series was canceled after one season, reportedly because viewership was not "strong enough" for a second season, and, in the view of The Hollywood Reporter, because of people's changing habits when watching streaming series and the erosion of "goodwill of the Star Wars brand" pertaining to its series.
 Others cited the show's cost as another reason for the show's cancellation.
 Deadline Hollywood reported that prior to this announcement Headland had indicated in interviews that she had "pitched her ideas for a second season."
-In September of 2025 it was reported by Forbes that the cost of producing The Acolyte was $256.7 million.
+In September 2025 it was reported by Forbes that the cost of producing The Acolyte was $256.7 million.